 - Marketer: calls per letter sent out, deals per letter sent out

 Really, there are a lot of these.
 But as with everything in business, the key is to measure.
-And with regard to employees or key third party vendors, the more you talk with them about these measurements and create plans for improvement, the more effective this process will be.
+And concerning employees or key third-party vendors, the more you talk with them about these measurements and create plans for improvement, the more effective this process will be.

 And again, this isn’t always possible in a small business.

-The final point is that the bigger you grow, the more you need to focus on working on your business rather than in your business.
-Namely, the more important tasks will be the ones that aren’t as straightforward.
+Here’s the bottom line: The bigger you grow, the more you need to focus on working on your business rather than in your business.
+The more important tasks will be the ones that aren’t as straightforward.
 Things like networking, brainstorming new ideas for growth, strategizing, hiring, and firing should take precedent.
 And as far as the work in your business that you do need to do, you should focus on the highest level activities, which will often be finding good deals.